Twitter Logo

 Twitter Symbol

-A special typeface was created for the text part of the social network.
-It is characterized by rounded shapes, streamlined lines, and lack of serifs.
-The letters are chopped, lowercase, equal in height, with protruding “t” without the upper crossbar’s left half.
-The corporate logo color is light blue.
+A special font was created for the textual part of the social network.
+It is characterized by rounded shapes, streamlined lines, and the absence of serifs.
+The letters are blocky, lowercase, of the same height, with the letter “t” protruding without the left half of the top stroke.
+The logo color is light blue.

 Twitters color codes